 Photo by Anthonut

-The Disney Water Parks close for about 3 months of the year for maintenence and rehab works.
+The Disney Water Parks close for about 3 months of the year for maintenance and rehab works.
 When one is closed the other will be open.
-For 2011 Blizzard Beach will be closed from 9th January 2011 to 19th March 2011.
+So when Blizzard Beach is closed, Typhoon Lagoon will be open.

 The park opens daily from 9am until 5pm.